 I, DANIEL BLAKE

 When I, Daniel Blake was announced as the winner of the Palme d’Or at this year’s Cannes Film Festival, the critical press was stunned that anything could have topped Maren Ade’s German comedy, Toni Erdmann.
-Granted, comedy gets no love from juries, and I, Daniel Blake’s social consciousness makes it very much a movie of the moment, but neither should detract from Ken Loach’s moving portrait of human kindness and compassion.
+Par for the course, really: Comedy gets no love from juries, and I, Daniel Blake’s social consciousness, makes it very much a movie of the moment.
+But neither should detract from Ken Loach’s moving portrait of human kindness and compassion.
 I, Daniel Blake isn’t just a middle finger to the establishment and the absurdities of bureaucratic rigmarole; it is a plea for human decency and a celebration of the small moments that make us human.

 Blake (Dave Johns) is a middle-aged Newcastle carpenter who has been suspended from work due to a heart attack suffered on the job.
 Without clearance from his doctor, Blake cannot return to work.
-But the state has denied his claim for medical support during his time of unemployment and Blake must look for work—work that he cannot accept if offered to him—to receive another form of unemployment support.
-To complicate issues, the state wants all of Blake’s activities documented and cataloged online and Blake has never gone near a computer.
+But the state has denied his claim for medical support during his time of unemployment, and Blake must look for work—work that he cannot accept if offered to him—to receive another form of unemployment support.
+Further complicating things, the state wants all of Blake’s activities documented and cataloged online, and Blake has never gone near a computer.